 CLICK HERE to view Dr. Gasaway’s Curriculum Vitae

-Thank you for for visiting Situational Awareness Matters!
+Thank you for visiting Situational Awareness Matters!
 I’m Rich Gasaway and I am a speaker, author, blogger, podcaster, researcher and consultant.
 I have been a fire and EMS provider for my entire adult life.
-I stated as a volunteer for the Weirton Heights Volunteer Fire Department in Weirton, West Virginia in 1979.
+I started as a volunteer for the Weirton Heights Volunteer Fire Department in Weirton, West Virginia in 1979.
 As I tell my kids now… it was so far back the Internet wasn’t even invented yet.
-For some reason they find that much more entertaining than I do.
+For some reason, they find that much more entertaining than I do.

 Anyhow, soon after joining the fire department I joined the Weirton Area Ambulance and Rescue Squad and became an EMT-Paramedic.
 In the fall of 1979 I started on my educational journey at West Virginia University as a business administration major.
 While I was in Morgantown,

 I joined two emergency services organizations: Monongalia County Emergency Medical Services and the Star City Volunteer Fire Department.
 I was serving on four departments at one time.
 Two agencies while in school during the week and two agencies while at home on the weekends, holidays and summer break.
 I loved it!

 What can I say.
 I was consumed by the opportunity to learn, the excitement and the action that came with being a first responder.
 I had no idea how those experiences would shape my life, my family and my future.
 After graduating from West Virginia University in 1983 with a Bachelor’s degree in Finance and Economics I returned to my home town and went to work in banking.
 After a very short stint at a local hometown bank, I landed a job as a Management Associate for Banc One Corporation.